NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-9-extra-material.md

 As long as this process is running the port forwarding is running.
 To disable it simply interrupt it with `CTRL + C`.

-Connect to the jupyter server by opening `localhost:8080` in your browser.
+Connect to the Jupyter server by opening `localhost:8080` in your browser.
 When prompted, paste the token you got when starting the server on Uppmax.

-You are now (hopefully) accessing the jupyter server that's running on Uppmax, via your local browser.
+You are now (hopefully) accessing the Jupyter server that's running on Uppmax, via your local browser.

 ## Integrating notebooks with Snakemake workflows